Somewhere Between Wu-Tang and a Cinnamon Tree

 What followed was a slow march out of the theater and into the streets, the band playing as the crowd snaked behind them through town.
 At the center of it all: that same resonator guitar, carrying a song older than any of them.

+From that experience came his relationship with St. James Infirmary—a song that, in his telling, somehow holds both grief and something like joy, a buoyancy.
 Standing there at ArrowCreek, surrounded by listeners who had each arrived with their own expectations, he recreated a version of that moment.
-Not by leaving the room—but by inviting it to move together.
+Not by weaving out of the room—but by inviting it to move together.

 “If you don’t know the words to this song,” he said, “what is wrong with you?”
-And just like that, more than a hundred voices joined in on Otis Redding’s classic—(Sittin' On) The Dock of the Bay.
+And just like that, more than a hundred voices joined in on Otis Redding’s classic—(“Sittin' On) The Dock of the Bay.”

 Every word.
 Every line.